lunartechfreek/pawfect-pups/README.md

 ### Content

-With this being a fictional website i wrote all of content throughout the pages myself.
+With this being a fictional website I wrote all of content throughout the pages myself.
 I did use other dog training websites for inspiration and adapted some of the content.
 The websites I used for inspiratin were:

 * [Dog Academy](https://dogacademy.org/in-person-dog-training/new-jersey/blackwells-mills?ux=8&utm_source=DACitiesGoogle&utm_medium=Search&utm_campaign=BlackwellsMillsNJT4&utm_term=dog%20training%20near%20me&utm_content=BlackwellsMillsGeneral&gclid=Cj0KCQjwsp6pBhCfARIsAD3GZuYVE6IjZmeqWGGliAyJD_8jwBulT9nGWlIQ9YJuuwyNoLwHKAd_I5gaArreEALw_wcB)
 * [Dig it Dogs](https://digitdogs.co.uk/)